PyO3/pyo3/Contributing.md

 If you are adding a new feature, you should add it to the `full` feature in our *Cargo.toml** so that it is tested in CI.

+You can run these tests yourself with
+`nox`.
+Use  `nox -l` to list the full set of subcommands you can run.

 #### Linting Python code
 `nox -s ruff`